How much can you borrow?

 What is borrowing power?

-Your borrowing power is an approximate measurement of your ability to borrow funds.
+Your borrowing power is an approximate calculation of your ability to borrow funds.
 Basically, it’s an indication of how much you can afford to borrow while still being able to meet your other financial obligations.
-Each lender will calculate it differently, but generally speaking, a borrowing power calculator takes into account things like your income, current loans and liabilities, credit cards and their limits, and your living expenses.
-You can use our borrowing power calculator to get an idea of what your borrowing power is.
-Learn more about what goes into calculating your borrowing power
+Each lender will calculate it differently, but generally, a borrowing power calculator considers things like your income, current loans and liabilities, credit cards and their limits, plus your living expenses.
+Using our borrowing power calculator will give you an idea of what you could borrow.
+Learn more about what goes into calculating your borrowing power.

-Every lender has their own formula for calculating your borrowing power, and they generally look at six main factors.
+Every lender has their own formula for calculating your borrowing power, and generally there are six main factors:

 - Deposit - the larger your deposit, the more you can borrow and the less interest you’ll have to pay on your loan.